-Today’s featured home here on Container Home Hub is a traditional and impressive shipping container residence in West Jefferson, North Carolina.
+Today’s featured shipping container home here on Container Home Hub is a traditional and impressive shipping container residence in West Jefferson, North Carolina.
 Built by owners Bibi Villazon-Abbott and Don Abbott, the 640 sq. ft. container house with a matching basement used two 40 foot high cube shipping containers.
 The house includes a wooden decked area of 720 sq. ft., a single bedroom, living room, full bathroom, a kitchen, and a fireplace.

 The cement basement floor was fabricated to match the dual shipping container residence up top.
 This unique design is a great way to integrate the already existing lay of the land.
 We love the outside-the-box thinking that this floor plan has utilized to create something truly original.

 The wrap around porch on this shipping container residence is one of its crown jewels.
 With a small house, it is always important to have some kind of access to the outside that can help give more space to the people living within it.
 The wood pillars that flank the covered area below the porch are a great, rural looking touch as well.

 We love the laminate floors and white paint of the interior of this shipping container residence.
 This modern interior design helps offset some of the more rural feeling elements of the exterior and bring a homey atmosphere as soon as you walk through the door.

 The sliding doors that lead to the large porch are another great way to add to the flow of the house and give a nice, spacious feel to the inside.
 Since any shipping container residence is going to have a narrow floor plan, it is important to make the outdoors as accessible as possible.
 We think they have done a great job of planning for this and executing it effectively.